quantumlib/qsim/docs/mps.md

 When a 2-qubit gate is applied, the simulator:
 1. Contracts the two neighboring MPS tensors into one combined tensor.
 2. Applies the gate matrix.
-3. Uses SVD to split the result back into two tensors.
+3. Uses Singular Value Decomposition (SVD) to split the result back into two tensors.
 4. Keeps only the top `bond_dim` singular values, truncating the rest.

 Step 4, the truncation step, is where approximation happens.
 If the true quantum